-Ten years ago today, country music lost one of its most beloved stars, Johnny Cash.
+Thirteen years ago today, country music lost one of its most beloved stars: Johnny Cash.
 The legendary singer passed away on Sept.
-12, 2003 of complications from diabetes.
-He was 71.
+12, 2003, of complications from diabetes; he was 71.

 Cash began his historic career in 1955 with his first single, “Hey Porter.”
 He went on to record more than 100 albums and release over 150 singles, including “Ring of Fire” and “Folsom Prison Blues.”
 It’s been estimated that he penned in excess of 1,000 songs.

 The Arkansas native also had his own share of well-publicized personal problems, including a lengthy history with drug and alcohol abuse.
 It was his marriage to June Carter Cash in 1968 that Cash often credited with helping him overcome his addictions.
 The couple recorded five albums together and released nine singles, each while pursuing their own solo career.

 “She has saved my life more than once.
 She’s always been there with her love, and it has certainly made me forget the pain for a long time, many times,” Cash said of his wife, who passed away just four months before him.
 “When it gets dark and everybody’s gone home and the lights are turned off, it’s just me and her.”